Cimpress-MCP/Platform-Authorizer/README.md

 ## What It Is

 Platform-Authorization is a custom authorizer intended to be used with AWS's API Gateway.
 API Gateway can use authorizers implemented as Lambda Functions to check authentication and authorization of a request before it passes through the gateway.
-This custom authorizer is meant for use with the Cimpress Mass Customization Platform, and is configured and customized for that.
+This custom authorizer is configured out of the box for use with the Cimpress Mass Customization Platform, and can be configured and customized for any particular use.

 ## Why You Want It